Intellectualization

 In psychology, intellectualization (intellectualisation) is a defense mechanism by which reasoning is used to block confrontation with an unconscious conflict and its associated emotional stress – where thinking is used to avoid feeling.
 It involves emotionally removing one's self from a stressful event.
 Intellectualization may accompany, but is different from, rationalization, the pseudo-rational justification of irrational acts.

-Intellectualization is one of Sigmund Freud's original defense mechanisms.
-Freud believed that memories have both conscious and unconscious aspects, and that intellectualization allows for the conscious analysis of an event in a way that does not provoke anxiety.
+Intellectualization was among the first defense mechanisms identified by Sigmund Freud.
+He believed that memories have both conscious and unconscious aspects, and that intellectualization allows for the conscious analysis of an event in a way that does not provoke anxiety.

 Description

 Intellectualization is a transition to reason, where the person avoids uncomfortable emotions by focusing on facts and logic.
 The situation is treated as an interesting problem that engages the person on a rational basis, whilst the emotional aspects are completely ignored as being irrelevant.